 Cetaphil cleansers are mild enough for you to use daily, morning and night.
 However, if you have extremely dry skin, then start by using it once per day to gauge how your skin reacts.

 Add the cleanser after you wet your face and massage it (with your fingers, no need for a face cloth) gently into your skin.

 How do I know if Cetaphil is working for me?

-If you’re getting the desired results, then that’s one way to know it’s working.
+After at least three months, if you’re getting the desired results, then that’s one way to know it’s working.
 But if you’re unsure then try documenting the results.

 You can do this by keeping a skin journal or diary and keeping notes of any noticeable changes to your skin after you’ve started using a product.
 You can even go a step further and take pictures to have visual proof.